 Playing tennis for nearly all my life, I consider Bikram a very unexpected twist in my life.
 I hadn’t considered myself a viable candidate for this activity.
 I was a believer that unless you vomit at the end of any sports sesh, it was not worthy and you did not give it your 100 %.
 It all started this year in January when one of my friends suggested visiting one of the many Yoga studios in Amsterdam.
 During that time I was just finishing my master thesis while working full time.
 I needed to relax, unwind and most of all I needed the heat.
 Amsterdam is a vicious place in January.
 It’s cold, it’s dark, full of dementors.
 Expecto Patronum, voila here we are walking into the studio.

-The first studio we went to smelled like old socks and there was a lot of “Lulu-Lemon-chics with buns of steel and even more Lulu-Lemon pals with non existing buns of steel”.
-I would strongly suggest checking out multiple studios for Bikram yoga, before you commit to one.
-Some studios will not even allow you to use a shower gel or any kind of cosmetic product, since Mother Nature wants us to be all gross.
+The first studio we went to smelled like old socks and there was a lot of “Lulu-Lemon-chics with buns of steel and even more Lulu-Lemon pals with nonexisting buns of steel”.
+I would strongly suggest checking out multiple studios for Bikram yoga before you commit to one.
+Some studios will not even allow you to use a shower gel or any kind of cosmetic product since Mother Nature wants us to be all gross.
 Sure.
 Next, you have to be comfortable with the room, the crowd, and the instructor.
 Some studios will provide you with a free mat and a towel.
-Some will not, therefore I would advise to buy your own mat and towel on Amazon or your local Yoga shop.
-Don’t buy equipment that is too expensive .
-For a dress code I would suggest something similar to what you see in music videos of Fifth Harmony or a basic-bitch-monday-outfit which is ultimately leggings and a sports bra.
+Some will not, therefore I would advise buying your own mat and towel on Amazon or your local Yoga shop.
+Don’t buy equipment that is too expensive.
+For the dress code, I would suggest something similar to what you see in music videos of Fifth Harmony or a basic-bitch-Monday-outfit which is ultimately leggings and a sports bra.
 Do not appear with your home-alone-eating-eggs-with-ketchup tee because you won’t like it.
 You will be dripping in your own sweat.
 In the best case scenario.

 “So fucking let it go and stop it now.
 Just feel your body, sweat like hell, and forget about winning for 90 minutes.”